6 facts about the winter solstice

-The solstice marks the point at which the Sun is exactly overhead the Tropic of Capricorn which this year will happen on Wednesday 21 December at 16:28 GMT.
+The solstice marks the point at which the Sun is exactly overhead the Tropic of Capricorn, which this year will happen on Sunday, 22 December at 04:19 GMT.

 Like many other astronomical terms, the word solstice comes from Latin.
-Owing to the sun appearing to 'stand still' in the sky when it reaches the Tropic of Capricorn, the word solstitium was used which in turn is composed from the words sol (meaning 'sun') and sistere (meaning to 'stand still').
+Owing to the Sun appearing to 'standstill' in the sky when it reaches the Tropic of Capricorn, the word solstitium was used which in turn is composed of the words sol (meaning 'sun') and sistere (meaning to 'standstill').

 3. Winter begins

-As well as marking the shortest day of the year, the winter solstice marks the first day of the season of winter in the astronomical calendar, whilst in the meteorological calendar, we are already three weeks into winter.
+As well as marking the shortest day of the year, the winter solstice marks the first day of winter in the astronomical calendar, whilst in the meteorological calendar, we are already three weeks into winter.

 4. Nine hours darker